A Quick Start Before We about Different Types of Cranes Used in Construction

 Why Construction Needs More Than One Crane

+A fair question comes up a lot.
 “Why do construction companies use so many different cranes?”

+Because no two job sites look the same.
 Some jobs need serious height.
 Some need heavy lifting close to the crane.
 Some need long reach.
 Some need a crane that can roll down the road and start working fast.
 Some need a crane that can sit on soft ground without sinking.
 Some need a crane that can lift across water.

 If construction were always flat, clean, and wide open, crane selection would be simple.
 But construction is rarely any of those things.